Joseph Maria Koudelka: Bishop of Superior

 In 1912, Koudelka ordained Philip B. Gordon, the first Ojibwa priest and the second Native American Catholic priest in the country.
 Fluent in eight languages, Koudelka authored books in Czech, German and English.
 As bishop, he also learned to speak the Ojibwe language.
 He commissioned works of art for several church properties.

-Koudelka created the Catholic Charities Bureau in Superior.
-On September 12, 1917 he dedicated St. Joseph's Children's Home in Superior, an orphanage that housed up to 200 children.
+Koudelka created the Catholic Charities Bureau in Superior.In 1917, he dedicated St. Joseph's Children's Home in Superior, an orphanage that housed up to 200 children.
 He conducted over 100 parish missions around the country and contributed donations to help finance the orphanage.

-In 1918, during World War I, the US Department of Justice (DOJ) investigated Koudelka - some priests had accused him of being pro-German.
+In 1918, during World War I, the US Department of Justice (DOJ) investigated Koudelka; some priests had accused him of being pro-German.
 Two DOJ investigators interviewed him in Superior.
 After speaking with Koudelka and viewing some of his writings that supported US involvement in the war, the investigators concluded that these suspicions were groundless.

 Death and legacy

-Joseph Koudelka died on June 24, 1921 at his residence in Superior.
-The funeral Mass was celebrated at the chapel of St. Joseph's Children's Home by his nephew Reverend Charles Koudelka of Cleveland.
-The next day, a solemn burial Mass was held at Sacred Heart pro-cathedral.
-Final services were at St. Michael Church in Cleveland where he was pastor with burial at St. Mary Cemetery.
+Joseph Koudelka died on June 24, 1921, at his residence in Superior.
+The funeral mass was celebrated at the chapel of St. Joseph's Children's Home by his nephew, Reverend Charles Koudelka of Cleveland.
+The next day, a solemn burial mass was held at Sacred Heart Pro-Cathedral.
+Final services were at St. Michael Church in Cleveland, where he was pastor, with burial at St. Mary Cemetery.